Google Keyword Sandbox:

 There are tons of places on the web where you can submit articles.

-In addition to submitting them, if you provide an extremely compelling article with reprint rights you will find that it may just end up all over the web.
+article with reprint rights you will find that it may just end up all

 Learn who the experts in your field are and pattern some of their actions with your own unique content.